3 Early-Stage Researchers positions for the Innovative Training Network FEINART

 - The names of two referees (only the referees of successful candidates will be contacted).

-Candidates will be shortlisted in July and interviews will take place in September.
+Candidates will be shortlisted in September and interviews will take place in at the end of the year.
 Please note: changes may occur to the timeline due to the ongoing Covid-19 outbreak.

 For further information or an informal discussion with regards to these posts please contact:

-Professor John Robert - Project Manager, at email@example.com
+Professor John Roberts - Project Manager, at firstname.lastname@example.org

 Fabian Erwig - Project Coordinator, at email@example.com